frankie336/entities_api/docs/runs.md

 ## Overview

-Runs track the state of nine  steps in the user prompt assistant response life cycle .
+Runs track the state of nine steps within the user prompt and assistant response life cycle.
+Creating and processing a run is the final stage in establishing state information for each message and response from the assistant.
+This system provides a flexible interface for programmatic access, making it adaptable for any type of LLM project.

 | **Status**         | **Definition**                                                                                                                                                                                                                                                                 |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|